 Speaking of noise cancellation, Razer has even made inroads into the consumer headphone market.
-The Razer Opus is a pair of noise cancelling Bluetooth headphones.
-It’s not the best pair of headphones on the market, and its noise cancelling is fairly minimal compared to a lot of the usual players in the space, but for $199 USD, it’s a reasonable first entry point into noise cancelling headphones (it’s also frequently on sale).
+The Razer Opus is a pair of noise canceling Bluetooth headphones.
+It’s not the best pair of headphones on the market, and its noise canceling is fairly minimal compared to a lot of the usual players in the space, but for $199 USD, it’s a reasonable first entry point into noise canceling headphones (it’s also frequently on sale).

 This is pretty much every audio product Razer currently sells, so hopefully something we’ve gone over piques your interest.
 We’ll keep updating this post as more headsets come out and others are discontinued.